Nelson C. Baker portrait

 The College consists of three internationally recognized organizations: the Center for 21st Century Universities (C21U), the Center for Education Integrating Science, Mathematics and Computing (CEISMC), and Georgia Tech Professional Education (GTPE).
 The new College, created in 2024, started as a division in 2023 under Baker’s leadership.
 Before this role, Baker served as the dean of professional education.

 Baker’s award-winning work on the impact of technology on engineering students’ learning has generated projects such as multilingual web-based intelligent simulations for problem-solving, among others.
 Leading Nelson’s list of honors are the W.M.
 Keck Foundation Award for Engineering Teaching Excellence and the University Professional Continuing Education Association (UPCEA) Julius M. Nolte Award for Extraordinary Leadership.
-He has also been named an ENR Educator for Construction’s Next Generation and NSF National Young Investigator.
+He has also been named an ENR Educator for Construction’s Next Generation and an NSF National Young Investigator.
 He also received the Best Paper Award from the ASCE Journal of Computing.
-Within Georgia Tech, he has received the Outstanding Innovative Use of Education Technology Award and the W. Roane Beard Outstanding Teacher Award.
+Within the Institute, he has received the Outstanding Innovative Use of Education Technology Award and the W. Roane Beard Outstanding Teacher Award.

-Currently, Nelson serves as the secretary general of the International Association of Continuing Engineering Education (IACEE) and is a past president of the University Professional Continuing Education Association (UPCEA).
+Baker has served as the secretary general of the International Association of Continuing Engineering Education (IACEE) and is a past president of the University Professional Continuing Education Association (UPCEA).
 He is the past chair of the Georgia Board of Regents Administrative Committee on Public Service and Continuing Education and an active member of ASEE and ASCE.